rydmike/flex_color_picker/README.md

 ),
 ```

-As shown below, now the selected color in the dialog changes the app bar color as you select color in the dialog and cancelling it restores the app bar color as well.
-Pretty cool!
-You can even connect the color to theme colors and modify your applications theme color values interactively, but that goes beyond this example.
+As seen below, now the selected color in the dialog changes the `AppBar` color as you select color in the dialog and cancelling it restores the app bar color as well. **Pretty cool!**

+You can even connect the color to theme colors and modify your application's theme color values interactively, but that goes beyond the scope of this example.

 ![ColorPicker appbar demo](/resources/ColorPickerSimpleDemoAppBar.gif)